dojo/framework/src/routing/README.md

 ##### Key

-The `key` is the identifier used to locate the `router` from the `registry`, throughout the routing library this is defaulted to `router`.
+The `key` is the identifier used to locate the `router` from the `registry`, throughout the routing library this defaults to `router`.

 #### Global Error Outlet